andrevidela/Research-report/Thesis/index.md

     |                          ^
 ```

-Which catches the fact that `m` is use twice in the second branch (but the first branch is fine).
+Which catches the fact that `m` is used twice in the second branch (but the first branch is fine).

 Ideally, we would like to write this program: